 If you suspect a gas leak, call the National Gas Emergency Service number on 0800 111999 immediately.

 How can you protect yourself from carbon monoxide poisoning?

-You can ensure your home is Gas Safe by following these five simple rules:
+You could ensure your home is Gas Safe by following these five simple rules:

-- Have your boiler and gas appliances serviced annually
+- Ensure your boiler and other gas appliances are serviced annually – this could help to keep your appliances in good working condition.

 Carbon Monoxide Detectors

 Place your carbon monoxide (CO) detectors in a safe and suitable location.
 You are advised by the Consumer Product Safety Commission (CPSC) to place the device near your sleeping area, where it could alert you when you are asleep.
 For added protection, it is also recommended for detectors to be placed on every level and in every bedroom, as this potentially enables any sign of carbon monoxide to be picked up sooner (CPSC).